serverlessworkflow/specification/GOVERNANCE.md

 ## Adding maintainers

-Maintainers are first and foremost contributors who have demonstrated their commitment to the long-term success of the project.
-Contributors wishing to become maintainers are expected to be deeply involved in contributing code, reviewing pull requests, and triaging issues for more than three months.
+Maintainers are primarily contributors who have shown a strong commitment to the long-term success of the project.
+Contributors aspiring to become maintainers are expected to be actively involved in coding, reviewing pull requests, and managing issues for over three months.

-Just contributing does not make you a maintainer; it is about building trust with the current maintainers and being someone they can depend on to make decisions in the project's best interest.
+Becoming a maintainer is not just about contributing; it involves building trust with the current maintainers and proving to be a reliable decision-maker for the project.

-Periodically, the existing maintainers curate a list of contributors who have shown regular activity over the prior months.
-From this list, maintainer candidates are selected and proposed on a pull request.
-Only one maintainer per organization is allowed to avoid conflicts of interest.
+Periodically, the existing maintainers compile a list of contributors who have been consistently active in recent months.
+From this list, maintainer candidates are selected and proposed via a pull request.
+To avoid conflicts of interest, only one maintainer per organization is allowed.

-After a candidate is announced on the pull request, the existing maintainers have fourteen business days to discuss, raise objections, and vote on the candidate.
-Votes can be cast on via pull request comments.
-Candidates must be approved by at least 66% of the current maintainers.
-The reviewer role has the same process but only requires 33% approval from current maintainers.
-Only maintainers of the repository the candidate is proposed for are allowed to vote.
+Once a candidate is proposed by adding them to the MAINTAINERS file via a pull request, the existing maintainers have fourteen business days to discuss, raise objections, and vote.
+Votes are cast through pull request comments, and candidates must receive at least 66% approval from the current maintainers.

-If approved, a maintainer will contact the candidate to invite them to open a pull request adding themselves to the MAINTAINERS file.
-The voting process can also take place inside a pull request if a maintainer has already discussed the candidacy with the candidate and is willing to sponsor them by opening the pull request.
-The candidate becomes a maintainer once the pull request is merged.
+The process for the reviewer role is similar but requires only 33% approval from current maintainers.
+Voting is restricted to maintainers of the repository for which the candidate is proposed.

 ## Adding Emeritus Maintainers